RishiKrYML/CoPilotAssistedAppDevelopment/README.md

 By now Copilot has scanned all the files and it was able to predict what I would do next.
-Just after entering the new line it was able to suggest fetching of movies from API.
+Just after entering the new line, it suggested to fetch movies from API.

 After spending some time refactoring and debugging, I was able to run the app.